International Protection Mechanisms

 Participants who successfully complete the training course will receive a certificate of participation from the Geneva Institute for Human Rights.

 For participants from non-governmental organizations, the training course fee is of 1,000 CHF, for national human rights institutions the fee is 1,250 CHF and for government agencies the required fee is of 1,500 CHF.
 All travel, daily subsistence and accommodation costs should be covered by the trainee.

 Payment of fee:

 Fees will be charged once your participation is confirmed.
 As the course has limited places, participation can only be guaranteed by paying fees.
-In case of cancellation, 200 CHF will be charged.
+In case of cancellation, by the participant or non-obtention of visa, a cancellation fee of -200 Swiss francs will be charged.

 Registration deadline: 16 December 2022

 Registration to be done by filling in the form below.

 • A clear photocopy of a valid passport must be submitted.

 • If you already have a Schengen visa, please attach it with your passport photo.

 • Please attach a formal letter from the governmental or non-governmental agency if the applicant is represented by them.